biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

 ## Installation ##

 *  Step 1.
-Install Strawberry Perl 5.24.1, 64 bit.
+Install Strawberry Perl 64bit, 5.24 or later, and preferably one of the variants that come with PDL installed.
 The rest of these instructions assume you have used C:\strawberry as the install folder.
-If you have not then edit the paths below to match what you have used.  http://strawberryperl.com/  _IMPORTANT:  MAKE SURE YOU USE 5.24.1 and NOT 5.20, 5.18 or 5.16.1 etc.  We currently have working gdal ppms for Strawberry Perl 5.16.3 and 5.24.1 (needed for step 5)_
+If you have not then edit the paths below to match what you have used.  http://strawberryperl.com/

 *  Step 2.
 [Download](Downloads) the source code version to obtain a stable release.
 Alternately you can use a GIT client to get the latest Biodiverse code, see https://github.com/shawnlaffan/biodiverse and the clone URL there.